 Red shoes and witches, poppies and munchkins, and all of Dorothy’s friends are here for this beloved story.
 Wizard of Oz, choreographed by Steven McMahon, is a two-act performance danced by 23 performers which has an option to incorporate up to 20 local children into the performance.

-Ballet Memphis is now in its 30th season and is recognized for its close ties to the region’s rich musical and literary heritage through dance, production and training, including its lauded Memphis Project works and its River Project series.
+BALLET MEMPHIS is now in its 31st season and is recognized for its close ties to the region’s rich musical and literary heritage through dance, production and training, including its lauded Memphis Project works, its River Project series, and its current Places works.
 Ballet Memphis has staff and facilities of the highest caliber, and partners with artists from around the globe for collaborative and original works.
 The Ford Foundation lauded Ballet Memphis as a “national treasure.”
 The Company has received grants and high praise from other foundations and national media alike, including the Andrew W. Mellon Foundation, the National Dance Project, the New York Times, The Washington Post, Wall Street Journal, The Huffington Post, Fast Company, Dance magazine, Pointe magazine and others.
-It has performed to excellent reviews at the John F. Kennedy Center for the Performing Arts in Washington, D.C., at the Joyce Theater and the Sylvia and Danny Kaye Playhouse in New York City, at Houston’s Dance Salad, at the Festival des Arts de Saint-Saveur (Canada), and Spring to Dance Festival in St. Louis, among others.
+It has performed to excellent reviews at the John F. Kennedy Center for the Performing Arts in Washington, D.C., at the Joyce Theater and the Sylvia and Danny Kaye Playhouse in New York City, at Houston’s Dance Salad, at the Festival des Arts de Saint-Saveur (Canada), and Jacob’s Pillow Dance Festival in Massachusetts, among others.

-Dorothy Gunther Pugh (CEO & Founding Artistic Director) founded Ballet Memphis in 1986 with two dancers and a budget of $75,000.
-Today, the Company has 26 dancers, a budget of more than $4.4 million, and is building a new multi-million administrative and studio space in the heart of Memphis’ arts and theatre district.
-Under Dorothy’s direction, Ballet Memphis has been lauded by the Ford Foundation, the Hearst Foundations, and the Mellon Foundation, among others.
+Dorothy Gunther Pugh (CEO & Founding Artistic Director) is a native Memphian who began her ballet training with Edith Royal of Orlando, Florida and later studied with Louise Rooke and Memphis Ballet.
+After graduating cum laude from Vanderbilt University, she studied with Raymond Clay and Donna Carver, and performed with Dance Concert Theatre.
+She completed teacher-training courses at the Royal Academy of Dance in London and with New York ballet master David Howard.
 Dorothy has appeared on several national dance panels, including PBS NewsHour, the National Endowment for the Arts Dance Panel and the Glass Slipper Ceiling Symposium.
 A member of the Royal Society for the Encouragement of Arts, Manufactures and Commerce, she has received the Women of Achievement Award for Initiative and the Gordon Holl Outstanding Arts Administrator’s Award, and is a recipient of a fellowship from the Center for Social Innovation at Stanford University Graduate School of Business.
 She is a fellow in the National Arts Strategies’ Chief Executive Program™ and was named a 2012 Legends Award winner from the Women’s Foundation for a Greater Memphis.
 In 2013, she received the Briggs’ Foundation Community Service Award.
-She is the current chair of the Artistic Directors’ Council for Dance/USA, the nation’s largest dance service organization for professional dance companies, and also serves on its panel for diversity and inclusion.
-Dorothy is a native Memphian who began her ballet training with Edith Royal of Orlando, Florida and later studied with Louise Rooke and Memphis Ballet.
-After graduating cum laude from Vanderbilt University, she studied with Raymond Clay and Donna Carver, and performed with Dance Concert Theatre.
-She completed teacher-training courses at the Royal Academy of Dance in London and with New York ballet master David Howard.
+She is the 2015 chair of the Artistic Directors’ Council for Dance/USA, the nation’s largest dance service organization for professional dance companies.
 Dorothy appeared in many roles with Ballet Memphis before leaving the stage.